propedeutica/shift-reservation/README.md

 This does not take into account that the parents can need

 ### Users
 Users are identified as parents.
-They can add and delete offspring and assigning them so a shift.
+They can add and delete offspring and assigning them to a shift.
 Only one parent is in the system, and there is no option for two parents (although it could be added).
-They can sign up and add children into the system, and they can assign those children to shifts that has some space available.
+They can sign up and add children into the system, and they can assign those children to shifts that have some space available.
 They can also delete those children from the system.
 The amount of information requested is the minimum possible.

 ### Offsprings